azhagu-swe/Azhagu-swe-resume/README.md

 ## Files in this Repository

-- `resume.tex`: The main LaTeX file containing the resume content.
+- `azhagu-swe_resume-openfont.tex`: The main LaTeX file containing the resume content.
 - `azhagu-swe-resume-openfont.cls`: The custom class file for the resume template.
 - `fonts/`: Folder containing the required fonts (`Lato` and `Raleway`).
 - `publications.bib`: BibTeX file for managing the publications section (if applicable).